spxbhuhb/fluxum-rs/doc/50_adapter/browser.md

       ↓
 [Frame worker]
     └─ [Frame processing loop]
-         ├─ Wait for a notification from the Event collector worker.
+         ├─ If the event queue is not empty go on, otherwise wait for a notification from the Event collector worker.
-         ├─ Process all events in the round-robin queue.
+         ├─ Run a frame → processes all events in the round-robin queue.
          ├─ Transform UI patching operations into binary representation in a `SharedArrayBuffer`.
          └─ Send a message to the Browser main thread that contains (offset, size and sequence) of the patch in the `SharedArrayBuffer`.
 ```